sanity/fakenews/README.md

 ##### 3.1.
 The solution must pass the "Galileo test"

 The system cannot simply suppress information that is provocative, because the most important ideas are always provocative the first time people hear them.
-A system that suppresses speech just because it is provocative is dangerous for our democracy (and therefore a danger to the long-term economic interests of Facebook/Twitter/etc too<sup>1</sup>).
+A system that suppresses speech just because it is provocative is dangerous for our democracy.

+###### 3.1.1.
+It is in Facebook and Twitter's economic self-interest to find a good solution to this problem

-<sup>1.</sup> I believe this alignment between public and private interests is reason for optimism.
+Social instability is an existential threat to the long-term economic interests of Facebook and Twitter.
+I think this alignment between public and private interests may be reason for optimism.

 ##### 3.2.
 The system probably shouldn't rely on "security through obscurity"